 Albania is fast becoming the newest and hottest destination on the travel must-visit list, but the great news is that it’s not gone mainstream quite yet.
-This means you can visit and enjoy local traditions and customs, without having to deal with mass tourism.
+This means you can visit and enjoy local traditions and customs without dealing with mass tourism.
 It might come soon, so get in fast.
 Until then, now is undoubtedly the best time to head to Albania.

-The beaches are lapped by the Adriatic and the Ionian seas, with stunning beaches to chill out on, or you can head into the Albanian Alps and enjoy dramatic scenery anywhere you turn.
-Visit Tirana and explore history and culture, while also enjoying a spot of shopping along the way.
-Albania has so much to offer, and if you’re a fan of festivals, you’ll certainly enjoy the wide range that this country has to offer.
+The beaches are lapped by the Adriatic and the Ionian seas, with stunning beaches to chill out on.
+You can also head into the Albanian Alps and enjoy dramatic scenery anywhere you turn.
+Visit Tirana and explore history and culture while enjoying a shopping spot along the way.
+Albania has so much to offer, and if you’re a fan of festivals, you’ll undoubtedly enjoy the wide range this country provides.

 To help you plan your time in Albania, check out this selection of the best festivals in Albania :

-Kala traditionally takes place in June, but do check ahead of time as the exact date changes every year.
-Remember to check out the beautiful and secluded beaches around Dhërmi, so you can top up your tan while enjoying the music.
+Kala traditionally takes place in June, but check ahead of time as the exact date changes every year.
+Remember to check out the beautiful and secluded beaches around Dhërmi to top up your tan while enjoying the music.

 South Outdoor Festival

-Taking place every April over four days, the South Outdoor Festival is located in Borsh, in the south of the country.
+The South Outdoor Festival is located in Borsh, in the south of the country, every April for four days.
 You can enjoy local foods, cultural performances of music and drama, and learn more about this beautiful part of the country and its local customs.

 The fact that South Outdoor Festival is located on the idyllic Albanian Riviera certainly doesn’t hurt either!
 However, be sure to venture past the beaches and into the surrounding countryside, where you’ll find peaceful olive groves.